 All entries on the Recommended Book List have been mentioned to Faith & Grief Ministries by men and women who have experienced different types of loss.
-Your recommendation are welcomed: email@example.com
+Your recommendations are welcomed: firstname.lastname@example.org

 6-Week Workshops and Weekend Retreats